BohdanLytvynov/Checkers_C-/README.md

 - const size_t& GetCountOfPossibleTurns() const; Used to find out wether AI has find some possible turns or not.

 Some of this functions are used by AI too.
-[!Note]
+> [!Note]
-As you can see AI can have some Render functions, They are used to show the human player the AI moves.
+> As you can see AI can have some Render functions, They are used to show the human player the AI moves.

 **Game Controller** class is a **Singleton** that derrives from the Main_Game_Logic base class, like **checker_ai**.
 **Game Controller** has a pointer to the AI module, so I cann modify AI module by expanding the **checker_ai** structure.
+Also **Game Controller** has some additional drawing functions to Draw all our system and to make visible possible turns or User selected routes.

+## Deeper inside the Game cycle

+As I mentioned before the first instruction of our game cycle is to let the player to chose the propriate Piece that he would like to use for hus turn.
+Of course it has some differences between the human's selector of moves and the AI's one.
+First I have to show you the structure that stores all the pieces.
+I decided to use a symple array of pointers at the **Checker**.
+To save a memory space I decided to put all the pieces of all colors inside the one array of pointers. totaly we have 24 pieces.
+12 white checkers - for 1 player and 12 black - for 2 player.
+In my game the white checkers are blue and the black one are red.
+I have chosen this color scheme cause it looks like good with my Black and White cells.
+Now lets determine a propriate indexes of our arrar.
+The **Total length of our array willl be 24.** I placed black checkers first, then white checkers.
+So the **"range for Black pieces"** is from 0 to (0 + 23)/2 => from 0 to 11. and the **"White pieces range"** is from 12 to 23.
+So using propriate conditions we can operate with white or black pieces.